xveganxxxedgex/burrow_gardens/README.md

 ~~Remove bunny collision with other bunnies (including hero) when going to target position~~

+~~Add to bunny collect popover that the bunny is going to the group area so the player understands why they may leave the screen~~

-Add logic so hero doesn't collide with bunnies going to their target position
+~~Add logic so hero doesn't collide with bunnies going to their target position~~

+Add logic to prevent AI from getting stuck - if they get stuck, make them stop moving to the destination

 Fix character image facing left for a split second when first moving down

-Add to bunny collect popover that the bunny is going to the group area so the player understands why they may leave the screen

 Maybe add a cute animation like a binky when a bunny is added to the group, to play before they head to the group tile